 There are two main differences between French cuffs and barrel cuffs: The French cuffs are twice as long as the barrel cuffs and can be folded before being fixed.
 The barrel cuffs are secured by wrapping around the wrist, while the French cuffs use cufflinks to form teardrops around them.

-Therefore, barrel-shaped cuffs are both practical and low-key.
+Therefore, barrel-shaped cuffs are both practical and low-key as a standard shirt cuff.
 At the same time, the French cuffs are more delicate and require additional accessories to be fixed.

 All French cuff shirts require cufflinks to be fastened.
 Cufflinks tell a lot about you and your style, and the right cufflinks can complete the way you present yourself.
 Choose the right style for the occasion and clothing carefully.